-Alternative Name(s): Range Board, Artillery Board, Battery Board, Artillery Map Board
+Alternative Name(s): Range Board, Artillery Board, Battery Board, Artillery Map Board, Battery Plan, Target Map

-The board appears to have been created for a 'Minenwerfer' - 'mine-thrower' or short-ranger mortar.
+Labelled 'Gradbogen fur Minenwerfer', the board was created to guide a 'Minenwerfer' - a 'mine-thrower' or short-ranger mortar.
 The exact type of Minenwerfer remains unknown as all three calibres of Minenwerfer had a similar range.
 The location of the Minenwerfer is shown on the board by a red circle near the top right corner, next to arrows indicating geographic and magnetic north.
 The magnetic variance between the two north points is 13°21'; magnetic north would have been the point from which 0° was calculated.

 According to accounts of the Battle of Messines, the Minenwerfer's position would have been overrun by the afternoon of 7 June 1917.
 An inscription on the back indicates that the board eventually passed into the possession of a 'Lieutenant Stuart' of the 2nd Australian Topographical Section.
 Subsequent research has shown that Lieutenant's surname has been spelt incorrectly that the inscription actually refers to William Alexander Stewart.
 William enlisted in November 1914 with the 1st Divisional Supply Column before transferring to the 2nd Australian Topographical Section in February 1917.
 He eventually returned to Australian in January 1919 and was reunited with his wife, Marion, and their two children, Judith and Kenneth.
 William died in October 1949.

 Quadrant of wood with printed and drawn map.

 Donation from Victorian Branch, Returned & Services League of Australia Limited (RSL), circa 1986

 Used by the German Army.